carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 .. code-block:: c++

-  // Omit the braces, since the body is simple and clearly associated with the if. if (isa<FunctionDecl>(D))
+  // Omit the braces since the body is simple and clearly associated with the
+  // `if`.
+  if (isa<FunctionDecl>(D))
     handleFunctionDecl(D);
   else if (isa<VarDecl>(D))
     handleVarDecl(D);

   // Here we document the condition itself and not the body. if (isa<VarDecl>(D)) {